 Line 68 should be "return Window::motion (event);" instead of "return true;" Pbm. was the event to move the window was not getting passed upstream so the window was "STUCK".
 Apparently I hadn't tried MOVING the window whilst testing.

 I've learnt over the years that there ain't NO BETTER WAY TO FIND THE SERIOUS BUG than to PUBLISH a piece of code! :D

-#5 Updated by John Lindgren about 1 month ago
+#5 Updated by John Lindgren over 3 years ago

 - % Done changed from 0 to 100

 #6 Updated by Jim Turner over 3 years ago